 Here’s what to wear for a cooler weather marathon from your head to your toes:

-- Long-sleeve top with thumb-holes – My favorite is the Speedlight top from Athleta, but you can also find a very similar one for less than half the price at Amazon.
+- Long-sleeve top with thumb-holes – My favorite is the Speedlight top from Athleta, but you can also find a very similar one for less than half the price at Amazon which I also have and really like!
 Again, Brooks for the win for the hubby – he prefers the Dash 1/2-zip which is nice to zip down when you warm up.

 - Mittens or gloves – Mittens are better for keeping hands warm…that is a fact.
-However, unless it’s actually “cold” gloves will do just fine.
-My absolute pair of mittens/gloves are these convertible ones because they do both and you can use your phone, but I would suggest getting a super cheap pair you can just throw to the side of the race in case it warms up and you don’t want them anymore.
+However, unless it’s actually “cold” then gloves will do just fine.
+Great options are listed here, but if it’s just going to be chilly at the start, I would suggest getting a super cheap pair you can just throw to the side of the race in case it warms up and you don’t want them anymore.
 Some races, like the Revel Marathons, actually give you a pair of gloves at the start of the race for this very purpose.

 - Tight-fitting pants (but maybe shorts) – This really depends on the temperature and what you’re comfortable with.
 If it’s 40 and no wind, I’m wearing shorts.
 Lots of other people would probably be much more comfortable in pants.
 Anything colder than that and you’ll see me wearing high-waisted, fleece-lined running leggings with pockets like these.
 My husband wears his Brooks running shorts with Nike running tights underneath.